Unbe-"leaf"-able Asheville in Autumn

 710 words (4 min read)

-You may have heard that Asheville is a top location for seeing the beauty of nature’s change from summer to fall - after all, we just earned the #1 spot in U.S. News and World Report’s rankings of Best Fall Vacations.
+You may have heard that Asheville is a top location for seeing the beauty of nature’s change from summer to fall - after all, we did earn the #5 spot in U.S. News and World Report’s rankings of Best Fall Vacations (as well as #10 on Travel + Leisure’s list of “20 Ideas for the Perfect Romantic Fall Getaway”).
 Much of our city’s popularity in the fall is due to the vibrant colored leaves that replace the green ones along the Blue Ridge Mountains.

 Folks who wait until autumn to visit our towns and mountains are affectionately called “Leaf Peepers,” and we’re happy to host them at The Residences at Biltmore.
+In case you missed it, Forbes just named our hotel one of its "8 Best Hotels in Asheville," so rest assured you'll have a memorable stay whether you're here to peep leaves or spend time at Biltmore Estate.
 To make your visit more colorful, we have a list of things to do this month, as well as a guide to when and where to find the brightest leaves.

 The best we can do is predict when colors are going to start popping, but we do know from years of observations that it’s mostly green all the way through the middle of October.
 Elevations higher than 6,000 feet are more likely to see some color early because of how much cooler the air is at that height, but the amount of rain and heat in the weeks prior are also important factors.

 Beginning of October